 Introduction

-Following a relatively low M&A year in 2024, the outlook for 2025 is largely “bullish” based on many factors, including stable interest rates, controlled inflation, and the current change in the U.S. administration.
-There are historically high levels of uninvested private equity investment capital, or “dry powder,” supported by a very robust private debt market—the availability of capital for companies seeking financing alternatives has never been greater.
-However, there is a subset of pre- and post-Covid-era transactions where many companies were forced to make less than optimal decisions that maximized their leverage and/or overextended their debt capacity.
-As investors and lenders move forward on healthier opportunities, there is a pronounced need for this backlog of distressed investments to be “cleaned up,” especially in situations where liquidity has decreased and companies require cash flow to fund existing operations.
+Following relatively lower levels of M&A activity in 2024 and into 2025 (with the onset of tariff uncertainty), the outlook for the remainder of 2025 is set to improve based on many factors, including stabilizing interest rates, emerging tariff clarity and the financial markets’ willingness to look past a likely one-time transitory bump in inflation.
+Also, due to the decrease in M&A transactions, private equity funds have historically high levels of uninvested capital which is further supported by a robust private debt market.
+However, there is a subset of pre- and post-COVID-19-era transactions where many companies assumed post-COVID-19 demand levels were the “new normal” and, as a result, paid high multiples for companies and capitalized those companies with aggressive debt levels.
+As capital structures mature, there is a need for these investments to be “cleaned up,” especially in situations where companies require liquidity to fund existing operations.
 Some of the more strategic approaches that companies use to address their cash shortfall include distressed capital raises, debt and equity restructurings, and asset sales.
-However, these deal mechanisms can be complex and dilutive to a certain class of existing shareholders or involve distressed transactions.
-For these capital events to be recognized as fair from a financial point of view, it is important to obtain an independent fairness opinion.
+However, these deal mechanisms can be complex and dilutive to a certain class of existing shareholders.
+For these capital events to be recognized as fair from a financial point of view, it is often prudent for existing stakeholders to obtain an independent fairness opinion.

 1. Distressed Capital Raises

 There are a variety of capital raise options in a distressed situation, but the most common transaction is “down-round” financing.
-A down-round financing, also known as “cram-down” financing, occurs when a company sells shares of common or preferred stock at a valuation that is less than the price it sold shares for in an earlier financing.
+A down-round financing occurs when a company sells shares of common or preferred stock at a valuation that is less than the price it sold shares for in an earlier financing.

 Many down-round financings are linked to identifiable negative events like a short-term liquidity crunch, market downturn, missed strategic milestone(s), or a company’s overall financial underperformance.
-The funding could also be related to an M&A opportunity or asset purchase that can help turn the company around, but there is limited access to traditional financing to fund the deal.
-With down-round financings, the potential for early investors and other constituents to be diluted is high, and there are risks of legal scrutiny and increased focus on conflicts of interest.
+The funding could also be related to an M&A opportunity or asset purchase, but, due to recent negative events, access to traditional financing is limited.
+With down-round financings, there are often times when early investors who do not participate in the new money are diluted.
+In these situations, third-party fairness opinions are regularly used to mitigate such risks.

 3. Asset Sales1

-When a company is facing financial challenges, a common strategic alternative is to sell a division or other assets owned by the company to generate much-needed cash flow.
-Even if the transaction is executed at arm's length, boards are often advised to seek a fairness opinion to support the valuation of the asset being sold.
-If the sale is to a related party, it is strongly recommended that a fairness opinion be obtained.
+When a company is facing financial challenges, a common strategic alternative is to sell a division or other assets to generate liquidity.
+Even if the transaction is executed at arm's length, boards are often advised to seek a fairness opinion to support the valuation of the division or assets being sold, especially when the sale is to a related party.

 Conclusion

-For all the aforementioned distressed scenarios, the best way to mitigate potential issues relating to valuation, dilution, and conflicts of interest is to obtain a fairness opinion.
-Whether it is a down-round funding, capital restructuring, or sale of assets, a fairness analysis assesses the price and terms of the proposed transaction and determines if these factors are considered fair to the relevant stakeholders, effectively providing an objective perspective on the deal to protect the board of directors from potential liability.
-Engaging with the right firm can help decision-makers, including management, PE sponsors, and board members, meet their fiduciary duty of care by ensuring they act with due diligence when executing these complex transactions.
+In distressed capital raises or asset sales, fairness opinions are often used to mitigate risks.
+A fairness analysis assesses the price and terms of the proposed transaction and determines if these factors are considered fair to the relevant stakeholders.
+This third-party assessment effectively provides an objective perspective to protect the decision makers, including management, sponsors, and board members, and supports that they have exercised their fiduciary duty of care when approving these complex transactions.

 Recent Fairness Opinion